Fergus, Ontario: Sports and attractions

 The Wellington County Museum and Archives and the Wellington County library are in nearby Aboyne, halfway between Fergus and Elora.
 The museum is located in a two-storey Italianate-style stone building on a former working farm.
 The building is the oldest known state-supported poorhouse or almshouse in Canada.
 It was called the House of Industry and Refuge when it opened in 1877.
 Subsequently, the home switched to caring for the elderly and chronically ill, eventually closing in 1971.
 The building was designated a National Historic Site of Canada in 1995.

-The Centre Wellington Community Sportsplex completed renovations in the fall of 2006.
-It now includes a 25-metre indoor swimming pool and a second ice rink to complement the previously existing ice facilities.
-The facility is now home of the Fergus Force Jr. A Hockey Club (www.fergusforce.com) starting in September, 2017.
-The Force will play in the Greater Metro Jr. A Hockey League (www.gmhl.net), an independent junior league established in 2006, and known for its unlimited import rule, allowing teams to sign players from all over the world.

 Nearby attractions include the Elora Gorge, Elora Quarry Conservation Area, the Elora Cataract Trailway for hiking, the County Museum and Elora Gorge Falls in addition to Grand River Raceway.
 Users of the TripAdvisor web site recommend the nearby Belwood Lake Conservation Area, the Fergus Grand Theatre for live performances, Grand River Troutfitters and the Wellington Artist's Gallery and Art Centre.

-Restaurants that are highly rated by users include Brewhouse On The Grand, Fergus Tandoori Grill, Ikiru Sushi, My Kitchen by Gancena and the Bentley House Fine Teas & Tea Room.

 Government

-The Centre Wellington Township council includes a Mayor (Kelly Linton) and six councilors.
+The Centre Wellington Township council includes a Mayor (Shawn Watters) and six councillors.
 Three of the latter live in Fergus while one lives in Elora.

-The Township is also represented on the County of Wellington Council which is made up of seven mayors and nine councilors.
+The Township is also represented on the County of Wellington Council which is made up of seven mayors and nine councillors.
 The head of this council is the Warden (Dennis Lever).

 Infrastructure

-Transportation

-Fergus is served by Kasper Transportation's Owen Sound to Guelph intercity bus route, which began operating in January 2020 with a fourteen-seat passenger van.
-There are two buses in each direction on Monday to Saturday, one in the morning and one in the afternoon.